 - Limits: $100,000, $250,000, $300,000, $500,000, or $1,000,000 ($1M+ available by request)

 - Deductibles: $1,500, $2,500, $5,000, $7,500, or $10,000

 - Vanishing Deductible: $500 off each year you renew on time with no claims (some restrictions apply)

 - Commercial General Liability Insurance: May be included at no additional cost

-- Free Extended Reporting Period (“Retiree Endorsement”): Two years for free post-retirement
+- Free Extended Reporting Period (“Retiree Endorsement”): Five years for free post-retirement

 - Free Installment Plan: NO FINANCE CHARGES